3. Governance

 WG Summary

-Head of Sustainability Promotes sustainability-related businesses across the Group and oversees initiatives that enhance the foundation of sustainable management.
+Head of Sustainability Promote sustainability-related businesses for the entire Group, and oversees initiatives to enhance the foundation for sustainable management.

-Sustainability Managers Promote sustainability-related businesses and manage the progress of KPI at each division and Group company.
+Sustainability Managers Promote sustainability-related businesses and conduct KPI progress management for each organization (Headquarters and Group companies) within the Group.

-Sustainable Business WG Monitor KPIs, grasp the progress of sustainability-related businesses, identify issues, and implement measures under sustainability managers.
+Sustainable Business WG Monitor the KPIs, ascertain the progress status of sustainability-related businesses, identify issues, and plan and implement measures for these issues under the direction of sustainability managers.

-ESG Response WG Enhance ESG response in reference to external ESG evaluations (investors and evaluation organizations).
+ESG Response WG Enhance and strengthen ESG response in reference to external evaluations (investors and evaluation organizations) regarding ESG.

-Sustainability Advisory Group Internal experts with expertise in sustainability make recommendations on issues and future action.
+Sustainability Advisory Group Composed of internal experts with extensive knowledge in sustainability who make proposals regarding challenges for the Group and future action.

-Sustainability Disclosure WG Cross-departmental organizations that aim to expand sustainability-related disclosures from the perspective of integrated reporting.
+Sustainability Disclosure WG Cross-departmental organizations that aim to expand the disclosure of sustainability information from the perspective of integrated reporting.

-Scope3 Emissions Monitoring Team Monitors emissions relating to the investment and loan portfolios and sets targets.
+Scope3 Emissions Monitoring Team Monitor emissions relating to the investment and loan portfolios, and sets targets.